YSakaiGH/autophagosome_shapes/README.md

-# Mathematical modeling of standard shapes of forming autophagosomes
+# Experimental determination and mathematical modeling of standard shapes of forming autophagosomes

 ## Calculation of stable membrane shapes